How To Read a Tape Measure Accurately + Tips and Tricks

 - If the tape is at an angle, the measurement will be inaccurate.

-- Burn an inch – If your tape measure is old and you aren’t confident about its accuracy, start measuring at 1″.
-Then subtract 1″ for the final measurement.
-This only works in the case of smaller objects.
+- Burn an inch – If your tape measure is old and you aren’t confident about its accuracy, start measuring at 1″, then subtract 1″ for the final measurement.
+Note: this only works for smaller objects.

 Yes, you read that right!
-There are safety measures to follow while using the seemingly harmless tape measure.
+Though seemingly harmless, there are a couple of safety measures to follow while using a tape measure.

-Very important – don’t let the tape reel back into the housing at warp speed.
+Very important – don’t let the tape reel back into the case at warp speed.

-Safely recoil the tape measure by gently hold the tape near the mouth of the case and use fingers to control the speed at which the tape goes back in.
+To safely recoil the tape measure, hold it near the mouth of the case and use your fingers to control the speed at which it retracts.

 I can’t tell you how many times I have heard – “Is my tape measure broken?
 Why is this silver tab moving so much?”

 No. The tape measure is NOT broken.
-That silver tab is meant to move.
+That silver tab is meant to move!
+In fact, its motion helps you get accurate readings.
+This is one of the tape measure’s most important and genius features.

-The distance the tab moves is the equal to the thickness of the tab.
+The distance the tab moves is equal to the thickness of the tab.

-When you are pulling to measure, the tab extends out so the zero starts on the inside edge of the tab.
+When you pull to measure, the tab extends out so the zero starts on the inside edge of the tab.

 It is a simple feature but makes a HUGE difference in the accuracy of the tape.